giovjg/giovjg/README.md

 - 🔭 I’m currently working on ...-->

-I am a scientist by training with an entrepreneurial mindset, recently graduated from Le wagon web development bootcamp.
+I am a scientist by training with an entrepreneurial mindset.
 Life-long learner, driven by the ethical use of AI to solve challenges related to the UN SDGs.

 - 👯 I’m looking to collaborate on technology for social impact projects